NumPy Array Dimensions and Access Techniques

 NumPy is an open-source library for Python that enables easy computing in Python.
 It was developed by multiple contributors in 2005 and is an abbreviation of Numerical Python.

-You can find it here- The NumPy Library in Python.
+You can find details on installing NumPy and creating an array here- The NumPy Library in Python.

 Dimensions of NumPy Arrays